 4. Wet Seal

-The chain retailer announced in March it was filing bankruptcy and closing about 200 of its stores and evaluating what to do with the remaining 1,300.
+The chain retailer announced in March it was filing for bankruptcy and closing about 200 of its stores and evaluating what to do with the remaining 1,300.
 This isn’t the first time RadioShack has filed for bankruptcy.
-Electronics retailer RadioShack announced it would close more than 30 stores in Ohio, including local ones in Kettering, Springfield, Columbus and Cincinnati.

-Appliance store hhgregg announced in March it was closing 88 stores and laying off 1,500 employees, and four locations in Ohio will be impacted.
-A month later the company received court approval to close its remaining stores and liquidate its assets.
+Appliance store hhgregg announced in March it was closing 88 stores and laying off 1,500 employees.
+A month later, the company received court approval to close its remaining stores and liquidate its assets.

-Sporting goods retailer Gander Mountain Company, which had a location in Huber Heights, filed for bankruptcy in March.
+Sporting goods retailer Gander Mountain Co. filed for bankruptcy in March.
 Gander Mountain and some of its subsidiaries filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code after the retailer “experienced traffic patterns and shifts in consumer demand resulting from increased direct-to-customer sales by key vendors and accelerated growth of e-commerce,” according to a company statement.

 8. MC Sports

-AGI HoldCo Inc., which owns Aerosoles stores, has filed bankruptcy and plans to keep just four stores open in New York and New Jersey.
-The stores sell women’s shoes, and currently has 80 stores.
-The store had as many as 125 stores in 2012, and the company expects the restructuring process to be completed in approximately four months.
+AGI HoldCo Inc., which owns Aerosoles stores, has filed for bankruptcy and plans to keep just four stores open in New York and New Jersey.
+The stores sell women’s shoes.
+The company expects the restructuring process to be completed in approximately four months.

-Payless ShoeSource announced in April that it would close 12 stores in Ohio after filing for bankruptcy.
-The Kansas-based retailer said it would close nearly 400 underperforming locations in the U.S. Payless’ North American entities, and two of its Hong Kong-based entities, filed voluntary Chapter 11 petitions in the U.S. Bankruptcy Court for the Eastern District of Missouri.
+Kansas-based Payless ShoeSource announced in April that it would close nearly 400 underperforming locations in the U.S. Payless’ North American entities, and two of its Hong Kong-based entities, filed voluntary Chapter 11 petitions in the U.S. Bankruptcy Court for the Eastern District of Missouri.